dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-api-overview.md

 <VersionBlock firstVersion="1.6">

-Query dbt metrics via external integrations using the dbt Semantic Layer APIs.
-With the Semantic Layer APIs, you can query metrics to avoid duplicative coding, optimize your development workflow, ensure data governance for company metrics, and guarantee consistency for data consumers.
+With the Semantic Layer APIs, you can seamlessly query the metrics you built with [MetricFlow](/docs/build/about-metricflow) to avoid duplicative coding, optimize your development workflow, ensure data governance for company metrics, and guarantee consistency for data consumers.

-By leveraging metrics in dbt Cloud, you can create systems for data consumption, automated reporting, easily feed metrics to downstream tools, and more.
-This can help you connect to a wide variety of data applications across the modern data stack and natively integrate with the dbt Semantic Layer and dbt metrics — from Business Intelligence tools to notebooks, spreadsheets, data catalogs, and more.
+The full dbt Semantic Layer lets you create systems for data consumption, automated reporting, easily feed metrics to downstream tools, and more.
+This can help you connect to a wide variety of data applications across the modern data stack and natively integrate with the dbt Semantic Layer and MetricFlow — from Business Intelligence tools to notebooks, spreadsheets, data catalogs, and more.

-The dbt Semantic Layer generates a [`semantic_manifest.json`](/docs/use-dbt-semantic-layer/sl-manifest) artifact file.
+The dbt Semantic Layer generates a [`semantic_manifest.json` artifact file](/docs/use-dbt-semantic-layer/sl-manifest).
 This artifact contains comprehensive information about your Semantic Layer.
 You can use it as a valuable reference to understand the structure and details of your data models.

 To query metrics using the dbt Semantic Lay API, accounts must be on a [Team or Enterprise plans](https://www.getdbt.com/pricing/).

-The dbt Semantic Layer provides the following APIs:
+The dbt Semantic Layer provides the following APIs, which you can refer to for more info:

 <div className="grid--3-col">